otherland/biblebasedliving/content/divorced-persons-church-status.md

 Additionally, the Church can foster a culture of understanding and acceptance within the broader Christian community.
 This involves educating congregations about divorce from a biblical perspective, dispelling myths or misconceptions, and encouraging compassion and support for those who are divorced.

-*Source Material: "What does the Church really say about divorce?
-It might not be what you think"*

 ## 8. How can divorced persons continue to grow in their faith?